elastic/prodfiler-documentation/ecs.md

 and IAM resources to consume the secret
 * `prodfiler-ecs-task.sh`: deploys a `DAEMON` task in an already-existing ECS cluster

-Before installing Prodfiler, verify that your nodes meet the [support requirements](README.md#supported-platforms).
+Before installing Prodfiler, verify that your nodes meet the [requirements](README.md#supported-platforms).
 So far, the default Linux AMI 2 ships with an unsupported Linux kernel version (4.14); check the [Amazon Linux 2 AMI release notes](https://aws.amazon.com/amazon-linux-2/release-notes/) to verify support for the current kernel version.